qaecology/blogdown-website/content/authors/Natasha Cadenhead/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups: #(please choose one from below and remove the others that aren't needed)
-- Research Students and Research Assistants
+- Affiliates and Alumni

 ---

-Natasha is a senior research assistant in QAEco and a PhD candidate at The University of Queensland.
+Natasha was a senior research assistant in QAEco and a PhD candidate at The University of Queensland.
 Her research primarily focuses on how we can create practical conservation tools to better incorporate biodiversity into finanical decision-making processes, mainstreaming biodiversity in the finance sector.
 Her background is in spatial analysis, population modelling and scenario analysis to support decision making involving threatened species.
 She also has a strong background in brunch.